 A triggering event that causes an adjustment disorder significantly interferes with social, occupational or educational functioning.
 Sufferers may experience a lack of ability to manage their everyday lives, leading to significant problems, such as conflicts at home, marital distress, or struggles with finances.
 For example, a young person may have trouble in school after having recently lost a loved one.

 While significant life events often trigger adjustment disorders, minor disturbances in the lives of some people can also cause the disorder.
 For example, a person who receives a negative performance appraisal at work could find it difficult to motivate or concentrate on work-related tasks, demonstrating signs of the disorder.

-If a person’s reaction to a certain trigger is severe enough, it could interfere with a person’s ability to complete necessary, everyday tasks.
-People suffering from this type of disorder often avoid work or school in order to avoid the trigger situation.
-They may fail to pay bills or meet important deadlines.
-Due to the crippling effects these disorders could cause, it may be possible for the sufferer to collect social security disability insurance (SSDI) benefits.
+If a reaction to a specific trigger is severe enough, it could interfere with a person’s ability to perform everyday tasks over the long term.
+People suffering from this type of disorder will often attempt to avoid work or school to prevent exposure to a triggering situation.

 Adjustment Disorder Symptoms

-Since this disorder is based on certain triggers, symptoms may vary from person to person.
-While stress is a common occurrence in many lives, people with this type of disorder react more severely than most.
-The reaction is often so severe that symptoms may last up to six months or longer, depending on whether or not the trigger has been removed from the person’s life.
+Since this disorder is based on specific triggers, symptoms may vary from person to person.
+While stress is a common occurrence in the lives of many, people with this type of disorder react more severely than most.
+Symptoms can be severe and may last up to six months or longer, depending on various factors, such as treatment or whether the trigger has been removed from a person’s life.